-Enteroviruses can cause serious breathing problems.
+EV-D68 can cause respiratory symptoms from the common cold to serious breathing problems.

-Information for parents of children with asthma:
+Information for parents of children with asthma

 This virus is particularly hard on children's lungs.
 Therefore, it is especially important for parents of children previously diagnosed with asthma to:

-Help your child follow his or her asthma action plans.
+Help your child follow their

-Take prescribed asthma medications as directed, especially long-term control medication(s).
+asthma medications as directed, especially long-term control medication(s).

 Keep the reliever (rescue) medication (inhaler or nebulizer) on hand.